-Mother of one.
-First Artist (Professional Ballet Dancer) at The Royal Ballet
+Mother of two.
+Dance Artist and Teacher, Former-First Artist (Professional Ballet Dancer) at The Royal Ballet

 What is the most challenging aspect of working in dance and being a parent for you?

 Scheduling!
 Our rehearsal schedule varies week to week and when we have a performance it makes for a really long day.
 Organising childcare can be a challenge, and when my daughter gets ill it’s a real juggling act!

 What support did you feel you had from work when you were pregnant?